wiremind/remoulade/docs/source/advanced.rst

 Messages that have been pulled by workers but not processed are returned to the broker on graceful shutdown and any messages that are in flight when a worker is terminated are going to be redelivered later.
 Messages are only ever acknowledged to (removed from) the broker after they have been successfully processed.

-When a worker goes down while processing messages (eg. due to hardware, power or network failure) then the messages it pulled from the broker will eventually be re-delivered to it (assuming it recovers) or another worker.
+When a worker goes down while processing messages (eg. due to hardware, power, or network failure) then the messages it pulled from the broker will eventually be redelivered to it (assuming it recovers) or another worker.

 Message Results